 This project is supported by Wine Australia, through funding from the Australian Government Department of Agriculture and Water Resources as part of its Rural R&D for Profit program and the Australian Wine Research Institute.

 The AWRI is collaborating with the University of Adelaide’s Industrial Transformation Training Centre on smoke taint research.
-Assistance was provided for two PhD projects, one investigating whether in-canopy misting can reduce the uptake of smoke molecules in grapes and a second investigating the use of cyclodextrins for mitigating smoke taint in juice and wine.
+During the year, assistance was provided for one PhD project investigating the uptake of smoke molecules in grapes.

-A collaboration with the University of Adelaide, PIRSA, Grains Producers SA, SA Grains Industry Trust, and La Trobe University has commenced to assess the potential impact of smoke from stubble burns on grapes and wine, with funding obtained from the South Australian Wine Industry Development Scheme.
+A new two-year project with the University of Adelaide, PIRSA, Grain Producers SA, the SA Grain Industry Trust and La Trobe University commenced in 2019 to assess the potential impact of smoke from stubble burns on grapes and wine, with funding obtained from the South Australian Wine Industry Development Scheme.

 In response to the Cudlee Creek, SA fires in December 2019, a new research project was initiated with funding provided by PIRSA to assess the impact of early-season smoke exposure on taint markers in grapes and wine, as well as wine sensory characters.
 Following the fire, grapes and leaves were collected from a total of 24 Chardonnay, Pinot Noir and Shiraz vineyards in the Adelaide Hills with different degrees of smoke exposure and fire damage.
 Additional analysis of Shiraz and Chardonnay berry and leaf samples from the Hunter Valley is complementing the Adelaide Hills research and will provide a better understanding of the effects on grape composition of cumulative smoke exposure over an extended period of time.